CodeYourFuture/MongoDB-Homework/week-2/2-project/task.md

 However, she wants to add some new features.
 Specifically, she wants to let user add, edit, and delete books.
 She made some changes to her web pages, but she needs your help to make them work with MongoDB.

 ### Task summary

 Write some more API endpoints in the Express server code to correctly add, edit, and delete books in a database collection.

+You will create and use your OWN database on Atlas (see section "getting started");.

 ## Endpoints